rafaellc28/Latex2MathProg/README.md

 set M, := 1..m;
 ```

 Note that Declarations inside a statement can be separated by `;`.
 Each Declaration can have its own Indexing Expression.
-For those declarations separated by `;` within a statement, the last Indexing Expression is used to infer the domains of identifiers that do not have its own Indexing Expression declared.
+For declarations separated by `;`, the last Indexing Expression is used to infer the domains of identifiers that do not have its own Indexing Expression declared.
 For instance, consider the example below

 ```latex
 x_{i} \in \mathbb{Z}; A_{i} \text{default} 0: i \in I